Having noticed that the historical information on the Joker card is based on speculation, I seek to set the record

 The Joker: Top 100th Villain of all Time

 Scholars have almost uniformly credited Americans with the creation of the Joker card, and for good reasons.
-Although some authors assert that the Joker first appeared in the card game of Poker, most maintain that it was first invented for the game of Euchre around 1850 to 1860.
+Although some authors assert that the Joker first appeared in the card game of Poker, most maintain that it was first invented for the game of Euchre mid-1850s.
 At that time, card manufacturers were including an extra “blank card” in their decks of 52, and the Joker card found a use as the third and Best Bower in Euchre.
 Eventually the blank card or Best Bower developed into the Joker card, as suggested by card historian Catherine Perry Hargrave and others(1) .
-Well before 1850, card manufacturers were not only making cards for games, but they also were making blank cards for other purposes.
+Well before 1850, American card manufacturers were not only making cards for games, but they also were making blank cards for other purposes.
 One card collector of the International Playing Card Society (IPCS) has found 250 secondary uses for the blank card.

 No card in the American deck has inspired more characters and uses than the Joker card.
 By the mid-1870s, the card depicted a jocular imp, jester or clown.
 Many characters were also employed, and the blank card became popular for politics, social satire, and advertising.
 In the 20th century, the Joker card inspired the creation of the Batman character in the comic books of the 1940s.
 Later, various movies represented the Joker as a notorious character who was a humorous, and sadistic trickster.
 In 2006, portrayed in a wickedly humorous manner, the joker was rated as number one on Wizard Magazine’s “Greatest Villains of All Time.”
 For card collectors, the joker card is the most coveted card in the deck due to the variety of styles and incarnations.